How long does it take to charge an electric car?

 This is why householders often install a faster home charging unit to speed up the process.
 Using the same metric, a 7kW home charging wallbox will charge the 40kWh Leaf battery in 5.7 hours.
 There are also larger, 22kW home charging units available.

 A crucial point to understand with electric vehicles is that you will rarely need to fully charge one.
-Much like running out of fuel completely in a petrol or diesel car, electric vehicles will unlikely run out of electricity if they’re driven normally and sensibly.
+Much like running out of fuel completely in a petrol or diesel car, electric vehicles are very unlikely run out of electricity if they’re driven sensibly.
 This is why a 60 or 80% charge is often a more accurate representation of charging time.

-In this instance – and using 3kW and 7kW home charging units respectively – a home charge will take 10.7 hours from 20 per cent to 100%, and 4.6 hours.
+In this instance – and using 3kW and 7kW home charging units respectively – a home charge of the Leaf will take 10.7 hours and 4.6 hours from 20 per cent to 100%.

 Importantly, most electric vehicle owners will charge their car overnight when it’s not used.
 When viewed like this, you could say they are saving time over a conventional petrol or diesel car.